MichaelHabermas/React-Native-Expo-Audio-Test-App/README.md

 ![img.png](img.png)

-- You can then push the Check expo-av getStatusAsync() button to display (see crashed state with error message below)
+- You can then push the Check expo-av getStatusAsync() button to display player error (see crashed state with error message below)

 ![img_2.png](img_2.png)